 West Orange Trail

-The West Orange Trail is a 22-mile world-class rail-trail, which travels through the communities of Winter Garden and Apopka just minutes from Orlando.
+The West Orange Trail is a 22-mile world-class rail-trail, which travels through the communities of Oakland, Winter Garden and Apopka just minutes from Orlando.
 It also connects with the South Lake Trail heading west.
 Some things to see on the trail are a xeriscape/butterfly garden about a mile east of the Oakland Outpost, the Winter Garden Historical Museum and beautiful views of Lake Apopka.
 The trail also provides access to Clarcona Horseman’s Park, with an equestrian staging area for their visit.
-Eventually the West Orange trail is a significant segment of the nearly-completed Lake Apopka Loop trail and will also be a component of the 250 mile Coast to Coast Trail that will connect St Petersburg to Titusville.
+The West Orange trail is a significant segment of the nearly-completed Lake Apopka Loop trail and will also be a component of the 250 mile Coast to Coast Trail that will connect St Petersburg to Titusville.

 The South Lake Trail

 The 12.6-mile South Lake Trail connects to the 22-mile West Orange Trail at the Killarney Station Trailhead, which is located on the Byway in Oakland.
 The trail then connects to the 6.1-mile Hancock Trail.
 The South Lake Trail is a segment of the Coast to Coast Trail.
 South Lake and Hancock Trails are also part of the Lake Apopka Loop Trail.
 These trails provide access to the Cooper Memorial Library, the Minneola Athletic Complex, Minneola Trailhead Park, as well as parks in Clermont including Waterfront Park and the Lake Hiawatha Preserve.

 The Lake Apopka Loop Trail (14.6 miles, partially paved) links Magnolia Park in Orange County to the Green Mountain Scenic Overlook in Lake County via trails across the Lake Apopka North Shore.
 Segments on either end are in various planning stages to complete the full loop around the lake.